-We are happy to have you join us as a part of the growing Piedmont Technical College community.
+Today, more than 13,000 individuals living in our region hold diplomas or degrees from Piedmont Technical College.
+We are happy to have you as part of the college community.
 Our students have a lot in common; they're ambitious, busy people who are just like you.
-They have to build their class schedules around the responsibilities of family and work.
-We're proud to offer you that flexibility; you can study days, nights, and weekends, in traditional classes or through distance learning opportunities.
+Many of them build their class schedules around the responsibilities of family and work.
+We're proud to offer you that flexibility, allowing you to study days, nights, weekends, in traditional classes or through distance learning opportunities.

+The college's hope is that the next 40 years can be even more successful than the past 40.
+You are now part of that legacy of success.
 I wish you every success and encourage you to take advantage of the many services the college offers to you.